 Your advisor is a UMA faculty member in your program of study who is available to assist and support you throughout your college career.
 After you are admitted to a degree program, you will receive a letter with your advisor’s name and contact information.
 If you have forgotten advisor’s name, check your MaineStreet account, or call the Enrollment Services – Advising at 1-877-UMA-1234 ext 3149.

 Once you have been admitted into a degree program, you will be assigned a faculty advisor in your program.
-Augusta and University College students can request to change their advisor by calling 1-877-UMA-1234 ext 3149 or via email.
-Bangor students can request to change their advisor by contacting 262-7800 or via email.
+Augusta and UMA Center students can request to change their advisor by calling 1-877-UMA-1234 ext 3149 or by email at firstname.lastname@example.org.
+Bangor students can request to change their advisor by contacting 207-262-7800 or email@example.com.

-To change your program/major or minor, you must complete a change of major form and submit the form to Laurie Ficker (email@example.com) or to the Advising Center.
+To change your program/major or minor, you must complete a change of major form.

 If you would like assistance in choosing a program or determining if your current program will meet your career goals, career advising is available.